 But are we going to let our mind control us?
 No. Are we going to override our conditionings and create new patterns that serve our highest good?
 Yes.

-So here are 7 things you can do that will help you complain less so you can be more happy and fulfilled:
+So here are 8 things you can do to complain less so that you can be more happy and fulfilled:

 1. Become aware of what you say (practice being more mindful)

 Not many of us pay attention to what we say to others, what we say to ourselves, and how we react to situations on a regular basis.
 We sort of do all of this unconsciously.
 And so you have to start observing what you normally talk about to other people and how you respond to situations.

 Are your conversations full of complaints?
 When something bad happens, what do you do?
 What do you say?
 How do you respond?
 By becoming aware of yourself, you will start to notice how natural complaining comes to you.
 So once you are aware of this, you need to catch yourself in the act.
 Bust yourself when you are complaining and transform your thoughts into something more productive and positive.

 2. Switch up your environment and the people you surround yourself with to something that is more positive, uplifting, peaceful, loving, and has the same values as you

 Negativity is toxic and draining.
 You can be the most positive person on earth, but put yourself in a room full of complainers, blamers, and people who judge, hate, criticize, and focus on the bad, and you will feel the effects of that negative energy.
 So do yourself a favor and get the heck away from people and environments like that as soon as possible and create a life that is inspiring and fulfilling!